 To make sure your child is as safe as possible, don’t buy, accept or use a restraint that:

 - has been in a crash, even if there’s no obvious damage

 - has splits, cracks or large stress marks in the restraint shell

 - has straps that are frayed, worn or damaged

-If you’re not sure about the safety history of a second-hand restraint, it’s best not to accept or buy it.
-Instead, look for one that comes with a good safety history.
+If you’re not sure about the safety history of a second-hand child restraint, it’s best not to accept or buy it.
+Consider buying a restraint only from someone you know and trust.

 Children with additional needs

 If you have a child with additional needs, it might be more challenging to keep your child safe in the car.